Revisiting the Original Legend of Zelda on the NES

 15 – Presentation

 Last but not least is the look of The Legend of Zelda.
 Since its arrival in 1986, the Zelda series has always pushed at the technical boundaries of whatever console it has graced.
 The Legend of Zelda plays from an overhead, birds-eye view no different than say, the early Final Fantasy games, and while some will say it is extremely dated by today’s standards, it has a certain charm to it.
-In fact, I would argue the game looks gorgeous thirty years later.
+In fact, I would argue the game looks gorgeous thirty five years later.
 With little more than a 16-pixel square grid and the Nintendo Entertainment System’s limited colour palette to play with, Shigeru Miyamoto and his team of designers managed to create a now iconic character, Link.
 The first Zelda provided the overall look for the hero, which has barely changed since, but it also provided the look of the entire series, from Ganon to Zelda and everything in between.

 The Legend of Zelda can be cruel and often bewildering.
 However it’s also mysterious and beautiful, and every accomplishment you make in-game, no matter how small, is legitimately satisfying.
 The Legend of Zelda has aged surprisingly well thanks to a brilliant soundtrack, creative visuals and masterfully layered adventure.
 The Legend of Zelda serves as the foundation of many modern adventure games, introducing now-basic concepts like dungeon maps, utility equipment, and boss formulas that we still see used today.
 It’s unapologetic in its open world approach, however, the lack of hand-holding might be what makes it great.